| Reimyo DAP-999EX

 beyond the mode of recording to the essential emotional and musical

+values of the performance itself.
 It conveys everything that is essential to the

 musical event with a modesty and confidence that is beguiling.
 The